Stephen Colbert: COLBERT Treadmill

 In 2009, NASA engineered a new treadmill for the International Space Station.
 It was taken to the ISS by the Space Shuttle Discovery during the STS-128 mission in August 2009.
 The complex machine is now used eight hours daily by astronauts and cosmonauts aboard the space station in order to maintain their muscle mass and bone density while spending long periods of time in a zero-gravity environment.
 While engineers at NASA were constructing this treadmill, it was simply called T-2 for more than two years.
 However, on April 14, 2009, NASA renamed it the "Combined Operational Load-Bearing External Resistance Treadmill", or COLBERT.
 NASA named the treadmill after Colbert, who took an interest during the Node 3 naming census for the ISS module, Tranquility.

 Colbert urged his followers to post the name "Colbert", which upon completion of the census received the most entries totaling 230,539, some 40,000 votes more than the second-place choice, Serenity.
-The COLBERT is expected to last the life of the ISS and will have seen about 38,000 miles of running when the Space Station is retired in 2024 or later, but it was also built with a 150,000-mile lifespan (if needed until 2028 or beyond).
+The COLBERT is expected to last the life of the ISS and will have seen about 38,000 miles of running when the Space Station is retired in 2030, but it was also built with a 150,000-mile lifespan (if needed until 2028 or beyond).
 Colbert realized he was the recipient of an extremely rare honor – the COLBERT (a backronym) is the only piece of NASA-engineered equipment in space that is named after a living human being – when astronaut Sunita Williams came on The Colbert Report to announce that NASA had named the treadmill after him.